-An individualised living option is support that helps you live in your chosen home environment in a way that best suits you.
+An individualised living option is NDIS support that helps you live in your chosen home environment in a way that best suits you.
 It’s not the home itself.

-You can share your home with housemates, or you might live in the home of a host.
-Learn more about what individualised living options can look like
+You can share your home with housemates, or you might live in the home of a host

 The second stage is support to put those things in place.
 The support depends on how and where you want to live, and what supports you need.
 This could include things we don’t fund, like the support you get from friends and family.
 You can change your individualised living option supports if your needs change.
 They’ll be designed to provide the safety, stability and flexibility you need.

 Individualised living option supports don’t include support for activities outside your home, such as work or study, playing sport or going out.
-If you need support for these activities, we’ll include it in other parts of your plan.
-You may also need separate support for other home and living supports like home modifications.
+If you need NDIS support for these activities, we’ll include it in other parts of your plan.
+You may also need separate NDIS support for other home and living supports like home modifications.

 What support could your individualised living option include?